kkipngenokoech/100-days-of-flutter/day-13/BLOC.md

 # BLOC   - BUSINESS LOGIC

+BloC takes input events and produce output states

+events are inputs to the BloC, they are dispatched in response to user interactions

 blocs are used for two main reasons:

 1. their public api consists of simple outputs and inputs